Teacher Tax Deductions Thumbnail

 As a result, Luke can claim a teacher tax deduction for transporting his students to the sporting event.

-Another instance where you can claim a teacher tax deduction for travel expenses includes travelling between different jobs on the same day.
+Another way to claim a teacher tax deduction for travel expenses is to travel between different jobs on the same day.

 Example: